-Distance Education: Pinellas Technical College offers the Medical Coder/Biller program in an online format only.
+Distance Education: Medical Coder/Biller program in an online format only.
 Prospective students should have proficient computer skills to enroll in this program.
 Students are expected to complete a required number of online lessons every week.
 Please refer to the distance education section of the catalog for more information about this educational format.